bernardopires/django-tenant-schemas/README.rst

 There are typically three solutions for solving the multitenancy problem.

 1. Isolated Approach: Separate Databases.
-Each tenant has it’s own database.
+Each tenant has it's own database.

 2. Semi Isolated Approach: Shared Database, Separate Schemas.
 One